xiaoli-dong/worklog/2026/march.md

       $CONDA_PREFIX/bin/models/
       ```
     - However, the pipeline could not access this directory when running inside the container.
-    - Downloaded the models manually and used `--override_model_dir` to provide the directory path to the pipeline.
+    - Downloaded the models manually using artic_get_models and used `--override_model_dir` to provide the directory path to the pipeline.
   - The `squirrel` version in the pipeline was **1.0.12**.
 Some parameters described in the paper were missing, and the tree-building process crashed.
     - Updated `squirrel` to **1.3.2**, which resolved the issue.
     - **Example command**